St Helens Junction railway station

-St Helens Junction railway station is a railway station serving St Helens, Merseyside, England.
+St Helens Junction railway station is a railway station serving the town of St Helens, Merseyside, England.
 It is in Sutton, three miles southeast of St Helens town centre.
 The station is on the electrified northern route of the Liverpool to Manchester Line, 12 mi east of Liverpool Lime Street (on the former Liverpool and Manchester Railway).
 The station and all trains calling there are presently operated by Northern Trains.

 History

 St Helens Junction station was opened in 1830 as part of the Liverpool and Manchester Railway, and is one of the oldest passenger railway stations in the world.
 These early intermediate stations were often little more than halts, usually positioned where the railway was crossed by a road or turnpike.
 This probably accounts for variations in the names of these stopping places, St Helens Junction station was probably originally known as Bottom of Sutton Incline becoming St Helens Junction sometime in 1832 or 1833.
-Although a local historian puts the opening date as later.
+A local historian puts the opening date later.
 The OS 6 inch map surveyed in 1846-47 has the station named as St. Helens station.

-The station was situated to the south of Sutton just after the Manchester facing connecting line from the St Helens and Runcorn Gap Railway, hence it being called Junction.
+The station was situated to the south of Sutton just after the Manchester-facing connecting line from the St Helens and Runcorn Gap Railway, hence it being called Junction.
 The main line of the St Helens and Runcorn Gap Railway crossed the Liverpool and Manchester Railway on an overbridge shortly before the junction and station.
 That route, which ran originally from the town of St Helens to the area which would later develop into the town of Widnes, opened on 21 February 1833 making this station the focal point of one of the first inter-company junctions.

 The station originally had four platforms - two through lines and two bay platforms on the northern and southern sides of the main building which mostly dealt with local services (this is now part of the station roadway approach and car park arrangements).
 Trains from Liverpool Lime Street would also terminate at St Helens Junction until the mid 1950s, whilst the shuttle service to/from St Helens Shaw Street was withdrawn in June 1965.
 Several walkway bridges have been constructed and demolished since the station opened in 1833.
 The Georgian buildings on the south facing platforms were demolished in the early 1960s and a small open waiting shelter built in their place.